Appeasement: Postwar historians

 The arguments in Taylor's Origins of the Second World War, which have sometimes been described as "revisionist", were rejected by many historians at the time, and reviews of his book in Britain and the United States were generally critical.
 Nevertheless, he was praised for some of his insights.
-By showing that appeasement was a popular policy and that there was a continuity in British foreign policy after 1933, he shattered the common view of the appeasers as a small degenerate clique that had mysteriously hijacked the British government sometime in the 1930s that had carried out their policies in the face of massive public resistance.
+He overturned the prevailing view that the appeasers constituted a small, degenerate clique that had mysteriously seized the British government sometime in the 1930s and enforced its policies despite massive public resistance, by demonstrating that appeasement was a popular policy and that British foreign policy remained continuous after 1933.
 Also, by portraying the leaders of the 1930s as real people attempting to deal with real problems, he made the first strides towards explaining the actions of the appeasers, rather than merely condemning them.

 In the early 1990s a new theory of appeasement, sometimes called "counter-revisionist", emerged as historians argued that appeasement was probably the only choice for the British government in the 1930s but that it was poorly implemented, carried out too late and not enforced strongly enough to constrain Hitler.
 Appeasement was considered a viable policy because of the strains that the British Empire faced in recuperating from World War I, and Chamberlain was said to have adopted a policy suitable to Britain's cultural and political needs.
 Frank McDonough is a leading proponent of that view of appeasement, which was described his book Neville Chamberlain, Appeasement and the British Road to War as a "post revisionist" study.
 Appeasement was a crisis management strategy seeking a peaceful settlement of Hitler's grievances.
 "Chamberlain's worst error", says McDonough, "was to believe that he could march Hitler on the yellow brick road to peace when in reality Hitler was marching very firmly on the road to war".
 He criticised revisionist historians for concentrating on Chamberlain's motivations, rather than how appeasement worked in practice, as a "usable policy" to deal with Hitler.
 James P. Levy argues against the outright condemnation of appeasement.
 "Knowing what Hitler did later", he writes, "the critics of Appeasement condemn the men who tried to keep the peace in the 1930s, men who could not know what would come later....
 The political leaders responsible for Appeasement made many errors.
 They were not blameless.
 But what they attempted was logical, rational, and humane".